 A big push was made in 2013 to submit a Development Application (DA) to the local Tweed Shire Council (TSC) to take advantage of the Surf Club Facility Development Grant Program (provided by the NSW Office of Sport & Recreation and managed by SLSNSW).
 Without a substantial grant we wouldn’t be building a clubhouse any time soon and an approved DA was a condition of the grant application.
 Further, there was no guarantee the grant program would continue so we wanted to make an application for the 2013 round.
-The facilities grant program finished in 2014 so in hindsight it was a good move.
+The facilities grant program was placed on placed on temporary hold in 2014 so in hindsight it was a good move.
 While we pushed ahead quickly to take advantage of the grant we had no idea at the time that if we had waited another year to submit the DA then there would have been no development at all except to go up one more level on the existing building.
 In 2014 the 2100 erosion lines were redrawn such that we couldn't have built anything seaward of the original building.

 We received approval for DA13/0119 (partial demolition, alterations and additions of Salt surf lifesaving club) on the 23rd September 2013.
 On the 6th January 2014 we were awarded $305,000 from the 2013-14 Surf Club Facility Development Grant Program to extend the clubhouse.
 All systems go and very exciting.
 Then reality hit!